Gimanh/handscream/README.md

 # TaskView

+The TaskView project is being developed as a web application, which consists of both client and server-side components.
+The main development is done using Vue-3, ZXC_PHP, and PostgreSQL.
+You can install this application on your own servers.
+Additionally, you can try out the application at [https://taskview.handscream.com](https://taskview.handscream.com).
+You can also participate in the development of the project.
+All version will have next format v1.0.0-w (w - means web application)

+## Contacts

 [Telegram](https://t.me/hand_scream)
 [Docs](https://gimanh.github.io/task_view_doc/)
 Service for daily planning, aimed at achieving results.
 For personal affairs, work tasks and teamwork. www.handscream.com

+# Desktop app

 > This repository contains the TaskView app!
 At first, TaskView was developed with ElectronJS, but then I started developing TaskView with client-server architecture for browsers.
 Right now I am focusing on TaskView with